-The following Task Force Report was unanimously adopted by the Association’s Board of Directors at their board meeting, Saturday, January 28, 1989.
-For those wishing to contact Task Force Chairman and GAA President-Elect Tom Lambeth, he may be reached at (336) 727-7540.
+The following Task Force Report was unanimously adopted by the General Alumni Association’s Board of Directors at its board meeting, Saturday, Jan.
+28, 1989.

 The opportunity to meet with distinguished leaders in the higher education community has been a rare and valued opportunity for the Task Force.
 It has been an education that we hope we can share in some measure through this report.